MicrosoftDocs/fabric-docs/docs/data-science/r-use-sparklyr.md

 ## Requirements

-`sparklyr` is usually used along with other [tidyverse](https://www.tidyverse.org/) packages such as [dplyr](https://cran.rstudio.com/web/packages/dplyr/vignettes/dplyr.html). [!INCLUDE [product-name](../includes/product-name.md)] distributes the latest stable version of sparklyr and tidyverse with every runtime release.
-You can simply import them and start using the API.
+`sparklyr` is used along with other [tidyverse](https://www.tidyverse.org/) packages such as [dplyr](https://cran.rstudio.com/web/packages/dplyr/vignettes/dplyr.html). [!INCLUDE [product-name](../includes/product-name.md)] distributes the latest stable version of sparklyr and tidyverse with every runtime release.
+You can import them and start using the API.

 ## Connect sparklyr to Synapse Spark cluster